Use FaceTime to make video and audio calls from your Mac to a friend or a group of friends.

 Make a FaceTime call.
 Use the built-in FaceTime HD camera on your Mac to make FaceTime video calls.
-Enter a name, phone number, or email address for the person you want to call, then click the Video button next to their name or number.
+Click New FaceTime, enter a name, phone number, or email address for the person you want to call, then click FaceTime.
 If it’s not convenient to make a video call, click the pop-up menu and select FaceTime Audio to make an audio-only call.
-When you receive a FaceTime invitation, you can choose to join with just video, just audio, or both.
+When you receive a FaceTime invitation, you can choose to join with video or just audio.

 Tip: While a video call is in progress, you can drag the small picture-in-picture window to any corner of the FaceTime window.

-Sign language recognition.
-FaceTime detects when a participant is using sign language and makes that person prominent in a Group FaceTime call.
+Sign language recognition and Live Captions.
+FaceTime detects when a participant is using sign language and makes the person prominent in a Group FaceTime call.
 FaceTime Live Captions detect what’s said and present real-time captions for the active speaker.

 Make a phone call.
 If you have an iPhone with iOS 8 or later, make phone calls from your Mac using FaceTime.
 Just make sure your Mac and iPhone are signed in with the same Apple ID account and that both have the feature turned on.
 (On your Mac, open FaceTime, choose FaceTime > Preferences, then select “Calls from iPhone.”)

 Note: Your MacBook Pro and iPhone must be connected to the internet and the same Wi-Fi network to make or receive calls on your Mac.

 Use the Touch Bar on your 13-inch MacBook Pro.
 Start typing a contact’s name, then tap your selection.
 On the Touch Bar, choose Audio or Video for the type of call you want to make.